Dartmouth Conference: Revival

-In 2014, immediately following the outbreak of armed conflict in the eastern Ukraine, in which Russian fighters and heavy equipment were soon engaged, US-Russian contacts at the official level ceased.
-The Bilateral Presidential Commissions created by Presidents Medvedev and Obama in 2009, in large part as a conflict management mechanism, was suspended.
-The US and Europe imposed sanctions on Russia, which imposed its own sanctions in retaliation.
-The result was that neither official nor informal, citizen-based channels were available to find creative ways out of what appeared to many to be a rapidly developing new Cold War.
+In 2014, immediately following the outbreak of the Russo-Ukrainian war, U.S.-Russian contacts at the official level ceased.
+The U.S.–Russia Bilateral Presidential Commission, created in 2009 by Presidents Medvedev and Obama in 2009, was suspended.
+The U.S. and Europe imposed sanctions on Russia, which imposed its own sanctions in retaliation.

-Building upon its historical role, the Kettering Foundation proposed to Vitaly Naumkin and Harold Saunders, co-chairmen of the Task Force on the U.S. - Russia Relationship, that the Dartmouth Conferences be renewed.
+The Kettering Foundation proposed to Vitaly Naumkin and Harold Saunders, co-chairmen of the Task Force on the U.S.–Russia Relationship, that the Dartmouth Conferences be renewed.
 To assure the effectiveness of these conferences, each side sought and received support for this process at high levels of their governments.
 In contrast to the more professional backgrounds of those in the task force, participants for this renewed Dartmouth Conference brought together distinguished figures from a wide variety of backgrounds in order to more adequately and persuasively represent public thinking.

 Since 2014, the Russian contingent has been co-chaired by Vitaly Naumkin, director of the Institute of Oriental Studies, and Yuri Shafranik, former Energy Minister.
-The United States body has been led by former US Ambassador to Russia James Franklin Collins.
+The United States body has been led by former U.S. Ambassador to Russia James Franklin Collins.

-Dartmouth XVIII convened in November 2014 on the campus of the Kettering Foundation in Dayton, OH.
+Dartmouth XVIII convened in November 2014 on the campus of the Kettering Foundation in Dayton, Ohio.
 After vigorous discussion of the concerns expressed by each side about the actions of the other, the participants focused on identifying steps that could be undertaken jointly to re-inject positive elements into the relationship.
 A proposal for joint efforts in the medical field is now underway as are several other projects.
 Meeting with US officials in Washington, DC, following the conference, participants were encouraged by a high State Department official to continue meeting, as "you are the only on-going bilateral discussions today in this critical relationship."